top of page

 2026

-• De Freitas, J., Israeli, A., Nave G., Timoshenko, A., & Toubia, O. (conditionally accepted).
+• De Freitas, J., Israeli, A., Nave G., Timoshenko, A., & Toubia, O. (invited).
 Innovating with generative AI: A psychological bottleneck framework.
 International Journal of Research in Marketing.
 SSRN

 • De Freitas, J., Castelo, N., Uǧuralp, A. K., & Oğuz-Uǧuralp, Z. (2026).
 Mourning the loss of AI companions.
 Nature Human Behavior